Installation

 Using pip (Standard)

-pip is Python's standard package installer and is included with most Python installations.
+pip (Standard)pip is Python's standard package installer and is included with most Python installations.
 It's perfect for installing tools as part of a specific project's dependencies regardless of runtime.

 To install a specific version: